amanuense/raspberry-FBSD-gpio/README.md

 To build:
 make clean all tar
 Install:
-copy/extract the tar archive copy lib/libgpio_control.so to /usr/local/lib
+copy/extract the tar archive
+copy lib/libgpio_control.so to /usr/local/lib

+To Execute:
 ./sbin/display

+To Update the Display:
 echo "12.5" >> /var/tmp/displayctl